Congratulations 2026-2027 Board of Governors!

 viii.
 Provides information relating to number of people, food choices, etc. to the appropriate individuals/agencies in compliance with their required catering policies.

 ix.
-Coordinates with the Parliamentarian in regard to protocol for special guests.
+Coordinates with the Parliamentarian and Membership Chair in regard to protocol for special guests.

 x.
 Arrives early on the day of the function, checks in attendees and collects payments.